 Measuring Success - About Measuring Success

-Measuring Success is a made-in-Toronto measurement framework for drop-ins developed by the Toronto Drop-in Network in partnership with the City of Toronto Shelter Support and Housing Administration and Public Interest Strategy and Communications.
+Measuring Success is a made-in-Toronto framework for drop-ins in partnership with the City of Toronto Shelter Support and Housing Administration.

-This framework is appropriate for all drop-ins across the spectrum of service in the Toronto context and supports the implementation of best practices in drop-ins linked to the broader service delivery system that can be shown to produce the most successful outcomes for drop-in participants.
+Measuring Success is a way for all drop-ins to count and evaluate all of the services they provide, and supports best practices in drop-ins, links to the broader service delivery system, and shows the most successful outcomes for drop-in participants.

 The Measuring Success Framework has three elements:

-- `Paired measures` provide sound insight into whether or not a drop-in program is carrying out a significant amount of effective work.
-Paired measures link an output measure, such as the number of people who attend a drop-in, to a good practice measure, such as how many of those people are socially engaged with each other or with staff when they are at the drop-in.
+- `Paired measures` Paired measures link an output measure, such as the number of people who attend a drop-in, to a good practice measure, such as how many of those people are socially engaged with each other or with staff when they are at the drop-in.
 There is a sufficient body of evident that clearly indicates many fundamental good practices and can be used to assess the effectiveness of the programs without elaborate and expensive measurement systems.